SahdevChauhan/Using-Panda-csv-and-csv-file-Events-management-system/README.md

 Project Name:-Event Management System language we used:-Python

-In this project we put some sub-event. like,
+In this project i put some sub-event. like,
 1)Merriage Management
 2)Angagement Management